IsaacScript/isaacscript/docs/basic-javascript.md

 In TypeScript, this isn't necessary.
 There are no globals variables, unless we explicitly create one.

-Furthermore, in TypeScript, there are two kinds of variable declarations: `let` and `const`.
+Furthermore, in TypeScript, there are two kinds of variable declarations: `let` and `const`.<br />
 (Don't ever use `var`, which is only used in ancient JavaScript code.)

 ```lua
 -- Lua code